COP27 – UN Climate Change Conference 2022

 Goals of the It Takes Roots COP27 Frontline Delegation

-Climate Justice Alliance is closely collaborating with our members, partners and sister alliances to make the frontline delegation a success.
+Climate Justice Alliance closely collaborated with our members, partners and sister alliances to make the frontline delegation a success.
 Here are the goals that were developed collectively.

 1. Elevate frontline pressure from Environmental Justice communities inside the US, on the US government, in solidarity with frontline movements in the Global South to push the Biden Administration.